Uber partners with NASA on flying taxis

 Known for its unmanageable traffic, Los Angeles will make for an interesting test bed for the flying vehicles.

 To get a sense, Uber projects that trips from the Los Angeles airport to the Staples Center during rush hour will take less than 30 minutes -- down from 1 hour 20 minutes by car.
-It expects to offer rides in the flying taxis for comparable to its UberX pricing.
+It expects to offer rides in the flying taxis for prices comparable to its UberX service.

 The goal is to make transportation fast, and inexpensive -- and it hopes the service will be ready for commercial operations "several years ahead" of the 2028 Olympics in Los Angeles.